-The core rules are similar to MotoGP, with three types of tire to choose from on a race weekend, Hard, Soft and Wet.
-Each can be applied separately to the front and rear wheels and on a dry race really determine strategy.
-Hard tires do not give as much grip and are difficult to warm up but will last an entire race distance while soft tires give much better grip at the risk of degradation near the end of a race, which typically has the result of causing the back end to slide out and pitching your poor rider into a wall.
-The nature of the rules of MotoGP and the short races means that the racing is close and a lot of fun, with winning from the back of the grid possible in every class of race.
-There is a progression system similar to F1, with EXP awarded at the end of every session of a race weekend, however each level brings with it rewards more tangible than the team offers of F1 2010.
-Video footage, extra customisable parts for your rider and extra Moto2 and Moto3 riders are available for completing levels.
+The core rules are similar to MotoGP, with three types of tires to choose from on a race weekend, Hard, Soft and Wet.
+Each can be applied separately to the front and rear wheels, and on a dry race really determine strategy.
+Hard tires do not give as much grip and are difficult to warm up but will last an entire race distance while soft tires give much better grip at the risk of degradation near the end of a race, which typically results in causing the back end to slide out and pitching your poor rider into a wall.
+The nature of the rules of MotoGP 13 and the short races means that the racing is close and a lot of fun, with winning from the back of the grid possible in every class of race.
+There is a progression system similar to F1, with EXP awarded at the end of every session of a race weekend, however, each level brings with it rewards more tangible than the team offers of F1 2010.
+Video footage, extra customizable parts for your rider, and extra Moto2 and Moto3 riders are available for completing levels.

-In the end the game is certainly functional but not by any regard.
+In the end, MotoGP 13 is certainly functional, but not in every regard.
 There are a few bugs, mostly graphical in nature, and the game had the unfortunate fate of looking dated when it was new, but the core mechanics are fine, the controls are intuitive, adjustable and actually allow to a certain degree the feel of riding a bike, particularly with the shaky discomfort of the first person view.
 How much you can look past graphical fidelity and are willing to simply experiment with the racing mechanics is the determinate factor here.
 Not quite a podium finish but still high up in the points.